Gateway Motorsports Park: Former tracks

-Throughout the 1970's, the raceway primarily held regional drag racing events.
-However, entering the early 1980's, the interest of adding a road racing circuit to the grounds began to mount, and in 1985 a road course was constructed by then-owner Jody Trover, featuring 2.600 mi and 1.010 mi configurations.
+Throughout the 1970s, the raceway primarily held regional drag racing events.
+However, entering the early 1980s, the interest of adding a road racing circuit to the grounds began to mount, and in 1985 a road course was constructed by then-owner Jody Trover, featuring 2.600 mi and 1.010 mi configurations.
 The asphalt circuit had a 30 ft track width, 55 pit boxes within the 880 ft pit lane, and could officially hold 52,000 spectators.
 Parts of the existing drag strip were incorporated into the road course build.
 Coming into Turn 4 was a slight left-hander onto the drag strip's shutdown portion, and after snaking around the back half of the dragway, Turn 12 turned left onto the drag strip back towards the starting line to complete the lap.
 The course would welcome ARCA, IMSA, and the Trans-Am Series in its inaugural year.